Citizen Film

 Read Bio

-Sam Ball has produced and directed many documentaries and site-specific multimedia installations for Citizen Film, since 2002.
-These projects range from public television documentaries to sculptural multimedia installations in public space – all designed to deepen civic awareness and participation.
-Most recently, he directed the PBS Special American Creed which has been viewed by more than 1 million people.
+Sam Ball has produced and directed many films and multimedia installations for Citizen Film since 2002.
+These projects range from public television documentaries to sculptural multimedia installations in public space— all designed to deepen civic awareness and participation.
+He directed the 2018 PBS special American Creed which has been viewed by over 1 million people, and is currently directing a follow-up American Creed PBS series.
+Sam’s work has been exhibited at many of America’s most prestigious venues for independent film, ranging from the Sundance Film Festival to the Museum of Modern Art New York’s Documentary Fortnight.

 bio-sophie